stsewd/ieee-pandoc-template/README.md

 #### bibliography.csl

-This file is for especify to pandoc how to display the cites (ieee format).
+This file is for specify to pandoc how to display the cites (ieee format).

 #### template.latex